Infotainment?

-Infotainment? is the third album by the band Pitchshifter, released in 1996.
+Infotainment? is the third album by the band Pitch Shifter, released in 1996.

 There was a bonus disc called Exploitainment which was only given away with the Infotainment? limited festival edition.
 The disc also featured a CD ROM Video Section for the songs: "Underachiever", "Triad", and "Deconstruction" and 2 audio tracks: "Underachiever (0990 243003 Mix)" and "Product Placement (Disinformation Mix)".